-CCR is regularly removed from the boiler system and conveyed to the CCR handling system, which includes silos, truck and railcar loading areas.
+CCR is regularly removed from the boiler system and conveyed to the CCR handling system, which includes silos and truck and railcar loading areas.
 CCR fly ash and CCR flue gas desulfurization (FGD) materials are pneumatically conveyed in an enclosed system from the boiler system to storage silos.
 When unloading the CCR FGD silos for transport to an offsite third-party landfill, a pug mill is used to condition the CCR FGD as it is loaded into trucks.
-CCR fly ash is loaded dry into rail cars with a loading spout.
-Water is added when loading CCR fly ash into trucks at the silo for on-site transport.
+CCR fly ash is loaded from the silo dry into rail cars with a loading spout.
+Water is added when loading CCR fly ash from the silo into trucks for on-site transport.
 CCR bottom ash is wet sluiced into CCR surface impoundments.
 Table 2-2 below identifies CCR fugitive dust control measures that have been selected for use by the facility during handling of CCR and explains how the selected measures are applicable and appropriate for site conditions.
 The facility will use the identified measures when handling CCR to minimize CCR from becoming airborne at the facility.